Fender DG-14SCE Natural

 That said, the instrument being reviewed (Fender DG-14SCE, where C = Cutaway, E= Electronic), comes fitted with a Fender badged Fishman preamp ... not at all shabby.

 The 9V battery powered Fishman preamp provides an absolutely excellent clean sound with simple EQ and Tuner also available.
 Battery life is very good to exceptional, particularly when used as an acoustic only (when only the tuner is used as needed).

 Build Quality / Workmanship (8/10) - Reliability (9/10)

-The Fender DG-14SCE is a well made D sized instrument, showing no adverse signs of ageing, even after the better part of years .
+The Fender DG-14SCE is a well made D sized instrument, showing no adverse signs of ageing, even after the better part of 17 years.
 The workmanship is generally good and the finish is consistent and high quality.
-The fret ends could have had a little more attention with a file, but this roughness is not noticeable while playing.
+The fret ends could have had a little more attention with a file and emery paper, but this roughness is not noticeable while playing.

 The components range from the excellent Fishman preamp to the somewhat ordinary unbranded chrome tuning pegs, plastic nut and saddle.
 The black plastic tail pins are also rather cheap and will fail over time.
 Annoyingly, they are also ever so slightly thinner than the standard end pins, requiring replacement pins to be modified / shaved down to fit.

 While the tuning pegs are serviceable, I did note during a string change that the quality varied and one in particular was loose internally (not noticeable under tension).
 I put that down to the inconsistences of being 'made in PRC'.
 The nut and compensated saddle are just standard plastic items that could readily make for a quick, relatively inexpensive, but meaningful upgrade to bone components - should one care to do so when the plastic parts have worn too far.
 They are quite functional as is.